johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-20-static-web-apps-cli-node-18-could-not-connect-to-api/index.md

 slug: static-web-apps-cli-node-18-could-not-connect-to-api
 title: 'Static Web Apps CLI and Node.js 18: could not connect to API'
 authors: johnnyreilly
-tags: [Azure Static Web Apps, Node.js]
+tags: [azure static web apps, node.js]
 image: ./title-image.png
 description: 'With Node.js 18, the Static Web Apps CLI fails to connect to the API - there is a way to fix this.'
 hide_table_of_contents: false